 This energetic pink bubbly from one of Spain’s iconic producers displays intense red berry, blood orange and floral character with a mineral flourish.
 Chewy and tightly focused, the 2016 shows a refreshingly bitter edge on a dry, persistent finish that emphatically repeats the floral theme. $25.00 (Josh Raynolds, Vinous, October 2018) — 8 months ago

 Vietti Winery Dinner with Elena Currado; 26 October 2018 at Wheatleigh Hotel; Lenox, MA

 My favorite Moscato d'Asti, mineral drive just perfect, sweetness kept to the absolute minimum.
 We've been buying this bottle for almost 10 years, never enough in the cellar. — 8 months ago

-Sweet with light orange blossom and peach. — 9 months ago
+Sweet with light orange blossom and peach. — a year ago

 A nice Moscato D'Asti from Italy.
 Sweet with high acidity and nicely balanced.